Estimating a probability mass function with unknown labels: The model, the data and the estimators

-We take a random sample of $n$ animals, and can only identify whether or not any two animals in the sample belong to the same species.
-After a reduction by sufficiency, the data may be summarized by a list $N=(N_1,N_2,...)$ where $N_i\ge 0$ is the number of observed animals belonging to the $i$th most frequent species in the sample.
-Of course, $K$, the number of different species of animals observed in the sample, is finite: for some $K\ge 0$, $N_K>0$ and $N_i=0$ for $i > K$.
-Thus $N_i\ge 0$, $N_1\ge N_2\ge...$, and $\sum_i N_i = n$.
+Since our random sample of $n$ animals is i.i.d., it can be further reduced, by sufficiency, to the \emph{partition}, in the number-theoretic sense, of the integer $n$ which it induces.
+This is a list $N=(N_1,N_2,...)$ where $N_i\ge 0$ is the number of observed animals belonging to the $i$th most frequent species in the sample, $N_i\ge 0$, $N_1\ge N_2\ge...$, and $\sum_i N_i = n$.
+The number $K$ of different species of animals observed in the sample, is finite: for some $K\ge 0$, $N_K>0$ and $N_i=0$ for $i > K$.
 In the number-theoretic sense of the word, $N$ (more precisely, the positive part of $N$, of length $K$) is a random \emph{partition} of the number $n$.
+For instance, the string $12231$ corresponds to the partition $N=(2,2,1)$ of the integer $5$, meaning that two species were each observed twice and one species was observed once; 2+2+1=5.
+It is convenient to append an infinite list of zero counts to $N$.
+In our example we then write $N=(2,2,1,0,0,\dots)$.

-Both data $N$ and unknown parameter $\theta$ are represented by infinite lists of nonincreasing nonnegative numbers, summing to $n$ and 1 respectively; the elements of $N$ are moreover integers.
+Both the data $N$ and unknown parameter $\theta$ are represented by infinite lists of nonincreasing nonnegative numbers, summing to $n$ and 1 respectively; the elements of $N$ are moreover integers.
 However there is no direct connection between the indices of the two lists.
-The $\alpha$th most common species in the population will be the $i$th most common species in the sample for some value of $i$, and vice versa, but it is a matter of chance whether or not $i$ equals $\alpha$.
-Note that both regarding sample and population, conventions are in place to resolve ties.
-We really can talk about \emph{the} $\alpha$th most common species in the population and \emph{the} $i$th most common species in the sample, and we can say whether or not they are the same.
-Equivalently, there exists a bijection $\chi$ from $\mathbb N$ (the species as ordered by the sample frequencies) to $\mathcal A$ (the species as ordered by population probabilities), defined by $\chi(i)=\alpha$ if and only if the $i$th most frequent species in the sample is the $\alpha$th most frequent species in the population.
-The bijection $\chi$ is of course random, and the essential feature of our model is that $\chi$ is not observed.
+There exists a bijection $\chi$ from $\mathbb N$ (the species as ordered by the sample frequencies) to $\mathcal A$ (the species as ordered by population probabilities), defined by $\chi(i)=\alpha$ if and only if the $i$th most frequent species in the sample is the $\alpha$th most frequent species in the population.
+The bijection $\chi$ is random, and the essential feature of our model is that $\chi$ is not observed.

-Let us use the same symbol $N$ to denote not only the observed partition of sample size $n$ thought of as a random sequence, but also to denote possible sample values thereof.
-Our sample space, after reduction by sufficiency, is the set of all possible partitions $N$ of the sample size $n$.
+Let us use the same symbol $N$ to denote both the observed partition of sample size $n$ thought of as a random sequence, as well as the possible sample values thereof.
+After reduction by sufficiency, the sample space is the set of all possible partitions $N$ of the sample size $n$.
 Write $\textrm{P}^{(n,\theta)}$ for the corresponding (discrete) probability measure on the sample space when the underlying parameter is $\theta$.
-Our basic model states that for any set $A$ of partitions of $n$
+The basic model states that for any set $A$ of partitions of $n$

 The likelihood function for $\theta$ based on the data $N$ is therefore